rasmusab/bayes.js/README.md

 FAQ
 ------------------

-* When is a javascript MCMC sampler useful?
+* When is a JavaScript MCMC sampler useful?
     - Well, for starters, it's *not* particularly useful if you want to do serious Bayesian data analysis.
 Then you should use a serious tool like [JAGS](http://mcmc-jags.sourceforge.net/) or [STAN](http://mc-stan.org/).
 It could, however, be useful if you would want to put a demo of a Bayesian model online, but don't want to / can't run the computations on a server.
-It could also be useful as a part of a javascript application making use of Bayesian computation at some point.
+It could also be useful as a part of a JavaScript application making use of Bayesian computation at some point.
 * How good is the sampler that bayes.js uses?
     - bayes.js implements the *adaptive Metropolis within Gibbs* described by [Roberts and Rosenthal (2009) ](http://probability.ca/jeff/ftpdir/adaptex.pdf) which is a good algorithm in that (1) it's adaptive and works out-of-the-box without you having to set a lot of tuning parameters, (2) it can handle both continuous and discrete parameters, (3) it is easy to implement.
 The downside with the sampler is that (1) it only works well with a small number of parameters, (2) it's a Gibbs sampler so it's going to struggle with correlated parameters.
 * What is "a small number of parameters"?